infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

-*Insert video showing opening the 'procedures' menu, selecting an arrival & transition and then approach & transition.*
+*Insert 'video clip' showing opening the 'procedures' menu, selecting an arrival & transition and then approach & transition.*